For an initial consultation, call us now on 0300 131 6767

 What happens if my appeal is successful?

-If your appeal is successful and the deportation order or removal order is lifted, you can apply for entry clearance or seek leave to enter once you arrive at a UK port of entry.
+Appealing from outside the UK, if your appeal is successful and the deportation order or removal order is lifted, you can apply for entry clearance or seek leave to enter once you arrive at a UK port of entry.
+Our team can advise foreign nationals on applying for visas to enter the UK, including on eligibility criteria and the rules governing each visa route.

 What happens if my appeal is unsuccessful?

-If your first appeal attempt fails but you can provide further evidence of your right to remain in the UK, you can make another appeal.
+If your first appeal attempt fails but you can provide further evidence of your right to remain in the UK, you may be able to make further submissions to the Home Office.
 If you have no right to appeal, you can make a judicial review application, including seeking an injunction to stop deportation or removal.
+Neither the judicial review nor the injunction guarantee that you will be able to remain in the UK, but your solicitor can advise you of the likely outcomes of any actions you take.

 What happens when you are taken into detention?